About The Venison

 Venison is Seasonal

-Our Fallow deer are raised on a zero input grass system, during cold winter months grassland is supplemented with hay and barley locally grown.
-Due to the breeding season our venison is only available from 1st August through to 30th April.
-During times of peak demand we will source fallow deer reared to the same high standards from within a 10 mile radius.
+Our Fallow deer are raised on a low input grass system, during cold winter months grassland is supplemented with hay and locally sourced feed.
+Due to the breeding season our fallow venison is only available from 1st August through to 30th April.
+Out with this period we have local Roe venison for sale.

 Our venison is ethical, welfare friendly, stress free, low food miles, low carbon footprint, processed in their natural environment.